Skip to content

 Since 2019, Glasgow has been focusing on graphical notation as an interesting way to design unique musical environments (as seen in “Do You See What I Hear?” and “Windchest”).
 Glasgow also partners with nonprofit agencies to offer Song Factory, a highly successful therapeutic music program for young people recovering from traumatic life events, developed after Glasgow used similar methods to assist in his own trauma recovery.
 Song Factory is currently offered in Broome, Dutchess, and Orange Counties in New York and has resulted in over 100 therapeutic pieces of original music co-created by the youths and Glasgow.

-Slide Get in touch.
-Mario Moroni +1 607-222-1531 mmoroni@binghamton.edu mariomoronipoet.com James Glasgow +1 845-419-8495 james@strangefangs.com strangefangs.com CONTACT arrow_upward
+Get in touch.
+James Glasgow Mario Moroni +1 607-222-1531 mmoroni@binghamton.edu strangefangs.com mariomoronipoet.com CONTACT +1 845-419-8495 james@strangefangs.com arrow_upward